openshift/enhancements/enhancements/network/bgp-overview.md

 For example, we are considering [adding MetalLB][3] to OpenShift to support Services of `type=LoadBalancer`.
 While MetalLB can use BGP, it also has an alternative `layer2` mode that can provide the same functionality, though with a different set of limitations.
+It's also possible to set up static routing for the IP addresses you desire to be reachable on your cluster.

 ## BGP Resources